 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

-CNBC's Rick Santelli discusses the latest action in the bond market and the influence of interest rates on a possible market correction.
+CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar/yen.